Tier Sets

 Trinkets

 The following is a list and discussion of trinkets that are recommended.
-This can also be used as a guide for what to purchase with your Puzzling Cartel Chip when it is released in 11.1.5, which can be spent on raid trinkets and very rare loot.
+This can also be used as a guide for what to purchase with your Puzzling Cartel Chip (Dinars), which can be spent on raid trinkets and ‘very rare’ raid loot.

 Passive:

-- Eye of Kezan - This trinket is our BiS in single target raid encounters due to the mastery and its constant effect by virtue of being in combat permanently.
+- Eye of Kezan - This trinket is our BiS in longer single target raid encounters due to the mastery and its ramping damage effect,

-- Mug’s Moxie Jug - This trinket is our 2nd best passive due to how effective crit is for us.
+- Mug’s Moxie Jug - This trinket is our other best passive and is preferred in shorter raid encounters as well as cleave / aoe scenarios due to how effective crit is for the spec

 - Carved Blazikon Wax - A repeatedly farmable trinket from m+ that is a solid alternative to the above two which come from deep in the raid.